 Frequently Asked Questions

-How does the “Subterranean Plant Root Basket and Reservoir” system work?
+How does the “Subterranean Plant Root Water Reservoir” system work?

-The “Subterranean Plant Root Basket and Reservoir” system works by taking advantage of the simple laws of nature, starting with the laws of gravity.
+The “Subterranean Plant Root Water Reservoir” system works by taking advantage of the simple laws of nature, starting with the laws of gravity.

 - Law #1—Water flows downward and outward.
 By creating a system where water flows inward from the bottom of the reservoir towards the upper levels of the plant upper hydration is provided.
 A second route is provided where water is channeled through armored soaker hoses to even lower levels, providing even deeper root hydration.